 The primary issue with device identification (also known as device fingerprinting) is the trade-off between specificity and persistence.
 A specific identification will uniquely identify a single device and no other devices.
 A persistent identification is unlikely to change even if device settings change.

-The simplest method of identifying a device is by depositing a cookie on a user’s machine upon his or her arrival at a specified site.
+The simplest method of identifying a device is by depositing a cookie on a user’s machine upon their arrival at a specified site.
 This cookie contains information related to its creation time and date, as well as user details (as desired).
 Pros of cookies: each cookie is unique, making it as device-specific as possible.
 Cons of cookies: users can erase the cookie, and thereby appear as a new unique visitor each time.
-It is almost too easy to erase a cookie; good users may be in the habit of erasing cookies due to privacy concerns, while malicious users can avoid tracking easily with the click of a button.
+It is almost too easy to erase a cookie—good users may be in the habit of erasing cookies due to privacy concerns, while malicious users can easily avoid being tracked with the click of a button.

 While this example is not very specific, it is persistent.
-All users running that version of Windows, that version of Internet Explorer, and with English as their only defined browser language will appear as the same device.
-However, the signature for a given user remains the same until he changes operating system versions, browser versions, or sets languages.
-More advanced device fingerprinting methods use a wider array of indicators, such as installed Flash version, screen resolution, etc., to increase specificity while accounting intelligently for those factors that change the most frequently.
-The exact configuration determines exactly how specific and persistent the signature will be for a given user base.
+All users running that version of Windows, that version of Chrome, and with English as their only defined browser language will appear as the same device.
+However, the signature for a given user remains the same until they change operating system versions, browser versions, or set languages.
+More advanced device fingerprinting methods use a wider array of indicators, such as browser version, IP address, screen resolution, etc., to increase specificity while accounting for those factors that change the most frequently.
+The configuration determines exactly how specific and persistent the signature will be for a given user base.

-In Addition to Which Computer, How About Where is the Computer?
+In Addition to Which Device, How About Where is the Device?

-When a user connects to a website, his IP address becomes knowable.
-The IP address is a string of numbers separated by periods, like this: 126.96.36.199.
-This address indicates where on the Internet the traffic originates.
-This information can be used in several different ways.
+When a user connects to a website, their IP address becomes known.
+The IP address is a string of numbers separated by periods, like this: 220.127.116.11.
+The address indicates where on the internet the traffic originates.
+This information can be used in several different ways:

-In addition to that, certain IP addresses belong to certain registered organizations, which operate out of certain geographical locations.
-Some of this information is publicly available, while other parts of it must be extrapolated and researched.
-There are a variety of paid and free resources that take in an IP address and spit out organization name, carrier code, connection type, IP country, and geographical coordinates for that specific connection.
-This can allow merchants to make broader observations about their fraud: for instance, rather than targeting specific IP addresses in a game of whack-a-fraudster, observing more broadly that Russian IP addresses tend to be more often tied to fraud than German IP addresses.
+In addition, certain IP addresses belong to certain registered organizations, which operate out of certain geographical locations.
+Some of this information is publicly available, while other factors must be extrapolated and researched.
+There are a variety of paid and free resources that take in an IP address and output organization name, carrier code, connection type, IP country, and geographical coordinates for that specific connection.
+This can allow merchants to make broader observations about fraud they’ve encountered.
+For instance, rather than targeting specific IP addresses in a game of whack-a-fraudster, observing more broadly that Russian IP addresses tend to be more often tied to fraud than German IP addresses.

 Bad users can take steps to obscure their true IP address, such as using proxies, VPNs or accessing the connections of virus-infected computers connected to botnets.
 There are methods that can pierce or mitigate this to some extent, but in short it’s best to use IP as one signal among many.